toeverything/blocksuite/packages/docs/working-with-block-tree.md

 page.deleteBlock(modelA);
 ```

-This example establishes the block tree structure defaultly used in `@blocksuite/presets`, illustrated as follows:
+This example creates a subset of the block tree hierarchy defaultly used in `@blocksuite/presets`, illustrated as follows:

 ![block-nesting](./images/block-nesting.png)

 ::: info
-Such a block tree structure is specific to the preset editors.
-At the framework level, `@blocksuite/store` does **NOT** process the "first-party" `affine:*` blocks in any special way.
-You are free to define blocks from different namespaces to be inserted into this block tree.
+The block tree hierarchy is specific to the preset editors.
+At the framework level, `@blocksuite/store` does **NOT** treat the "first-party" `affine:*` blocks with any special way.
+Feel free to add blocks from different namespaces for the block tree!
 :::

 All block operations on `page` are automatically recorded and can be reversed using [`page.undo()`](/api/@blocksuite/store/classes/Page.html#undo) and [`page.redo()`](/api/@blocksuite/store/classes/Page.html#redo).
 By default, operations within a certain period are automatically merged into a single record.
 However, you can explicitly add a history record during operations by inserting [`page.captureSync()`](/api/@blocksuite/store/classes/Page.html#capturesync) between block operations: